Search for boosted dark matter with high-Z material in underground experiments: Conclusion

 \section{Conclusion}

 In this paper, we propose an emulsion detector placed in deep underground facilities to search for a boosted dark matter from various astrophysical sources (from dark matter annihilation in the Galactic center, Sun, Earth, or even the cosmic rays \cite{cosmic_upscatter}).
 We further propose a high-$Z$ material such as Pb as the target, which coherently scatters the BDM into an excited DM, whose decay product (a $e^+e^-$ pair) can be recorded by the detector (in this case the nuclear recoil is too small to be detected).
-We assume an Gaussian distributed BDM energy spectrum, can estimated the signal yields with different parameter settings.
-We find that the proposed detector can detect a BDM with a sub-GeV mass, and in some cases the signal has no chance to be found in Super-K at all while an observation in the proposed detector is possible.
+We assumed a Gaussian distributed BDM energy spectrum, and then estimated the signal yields with different parameter settings.
+We found that the proposed detector can detect a BDM with a sub-GeV mass, and in some cases the signal has no chance to be found in Super-K at all while an observation in the proposed detector is possible.
+Some parameter space explored in this model can escape the limits from direct searches at a $e^+e^-$ collider.
 The largest background for this search is the high energy solar neutrinos, but can be controlled by track topologies reconstructed in the emulsion detector.
 The proposed search will certainly complement the existing DM search experiments and deepen our understanding of the dark matter physics.